 - Keeping your records

-Where or when your information is no longer required, we will ensure it is disposed of in a secure manner.
+Where or when your information is no longer required, we will ensure it is moved and / or disposed of in a secure manner.

 - Keeping your information up to date

-If you would like to update the details we hold about you or change your preferences for how we contact you, please contact CRY on 01737 363222 or email email@example.com.
+If you would like to update the details we hold about you or change your preferences for how we contact you, please call 01737 363222 or email email@example.com.
 Alternatively, you can write to us at: CRY, Unit 1140B The Axis Centre, Cleeve Road, Leatherhead, Surrey, KT22 7RD.

-Under the Data Protection Act 1998 you have a right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.
-We require you to prove your identity with two pieces of approved identification.
+Under the General Data Protection Regulation 2016 you have a right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.
+If you contact us to request a copy of the personal information we hold about you, we may require you to prove your identity with one or more pieces of approved identification.

 - Using your information

-- To process donations we may receive from you;
+- Processing donations we may receive from you;

 - Where it is required or authorised by law, we may assess your personal information for the purposes of credit risk reduction or fraud prevention.